Frequently Asked Questions

 - Typically, Supported Community Living Services are provided within a 30-mile radius of a North Star office location.
-Offices are in Charles City, Marshalltown, Mason City, New Hampton, Toledo, Vinton, Waterloo, and Waverly.
+Offices are in Marshalltown, Mason City, New Hampton, Toledo, Vinton, Waterloo, and Waverly.

 - Day Habilitation programming is located in both Waterloo, Iowa and Waverly, Iowa.

-- Newel Post Senior Adult Day Services and Canterbury Center Adult Day Services are in Waterloo, Iowa.
+- Newel Post and Canterbury Center are both located in Waterloo, Iowa.

 - North Star’s Administrative offices are located at 3420 University Avenue, Waterloo, Iowa.

 Call to inquire if services are provided in your area.

 Each program has a different array of funding sources.
 Briefly, they include the following: